exploring self-realization, sacred personhood, and full humanity

 "To go against the dominant thinking of your friends, of most of the people you see every day, is perhaps the most difficult act of heroism you can have."
 Theodore H. White, The Making of the President 1960

 in her head, she was already cutting the cake

 In one of the featured vignettes of “The Perfect Mate,” the “Lincoln and Mary Todd” story, I offered dialogue between Kairissi and Elenchus which might add to our present discussion:

 E. The author told me a story or two from his younger days that supports what you say.
 At age 18, upon graduating from high school, he visited a boy-cousin in another state.
 The cousin arranged a double-date for them.
 The author’s date was a fine and pretty girl, smart, a good student, on her way to attend college in the fall to become a nurse; even so, he felt no compelling attraction toward her.
-Having attended a movie, at the end of the evening, upon dropping her off at her house, with a “good-bye” kiss on the cheek, she asked if they might write to each other.
+Having attended a movie, at the end of the evening, upon dropping her off at her house, with a “good-bye” kiss on the cheek, she then asked if they might write to each other.
 Half-heartedly, in politeness, he agreed.
 And she did write, and the letters were perfumed, as she spoke of the future suggestively.
-After a couple of these letters, discerning the imbalance of affections, but not in her favor, he forwarded his indication that they should no longer write.
-To his utter shock and great dismay, he received a reply most venomous, laced with “threatenings and slaughter.”
+After a couple of these letters, discerning the imbalance of affections, but not in her favor, he forwarded, as politely as he could, his indication that they should no longer write.
+To his utter shock and great dismay, he received a reply most venomous, laced with threatenings and slaughter.

 K. (sighing) She’d spent only three hours with him, decided she’d won the lottery, and had already set the wedding date and was even cutting cake.
 She really didn’t care so much for him as a person but only as a stepping-stone to that “good and well-ordered life” she’d been programmed to want.